lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 *   156.56.241.164 located at Indiana University
 *   156.56.241.166 located at Indiana University

 Note that you may need to separate these IP addresses from the Rice, Indiana, and Stanford subscription records and set up a new CLOCKSS subscription.
 These IP addresses are used for all development and testing as well as preservation for the CLOCKSS Archive.
+Contact us for information about how to configure IP Registry.